Fdawgs/docsmith/README.md

 This requires [Docker](https://www.docker.com/products) installed.

-1. Make a copy of `.env.template` in the root directory and rename it to `.env`
-2. Configure the application using the global variables in `.env`
-3. Run `docker-compose up`
+1. Run `docker-compose up`

 ### Deploying Using PM2

 If you are unable to deploy this into production using Docker, it is recommended that you use a process manager such as [PM2](https://pm2.keymetrics.io/).

-1. Navigate to the repo
-2. Run `npm install --ignore-scripts --production` to install dependencies
-3. Make a copy of `.env.template` in the root directory and rename it to `.env`
-4. Configure the application using the global variables in `.env`
-5. Run `npm install -g pm2` to install pm2 globally
+1. Run `npm install -g pm2` to install pm2 globally
-6. Launch application with `pm2 start .pm2.config.js`
+2. Launch application with `pm2 start .pm2.config.js`
-7. Check the application has been deployed using `pm2 list` or `pm2 monit`
+3. Check the application has been deployed using `pm2 list` or `pm2 monit`

 #### To Install as a Windows Service: